-Ensure compliance with social distancing and health and sanitation guidelines from state health officials and the Centers for Disease Control and Prevention (CDC); and
+- Ensure compliance with social distancing and health and sanitation guidelines from state health officials and the Centers for Disease Control and Prevention (CDC);

 Assessment for Learning

-During the first two weeks of school year 2020-21, schools will assess all students from kindergarten through grade 12 to determine the students' readiness to meet the curricular standards of their current grade level.
-Schools will use the Hawaiʻi Multi-Tiered System of Support (HMTSS) and formative assessments to determine how to support students’ learning needs.
+Schools are encouraged to continue to assess all students from kindergarten through grade 12 to determine the students' readiness to meet the curricular standards of their current grade level.
+Schools may implement one of two options.

 Employee Travel: Work-related travel shall, to the extent practical, should be kept to a minimum and limited to only critical needs.
 Although of value, mainland travel for professional development activities will not be approved.
 Use of teleconferencing and participation in webinars in place of travel is encouraged.

-Non-HIDOE Travel: On December 16, 2020, Governor David Ige signed a 17th Proclamation related to the State’s COVID-19 emergency.
-Based on his guidance, the state’s mandatory self-quarantine period for travelers entering the state and traveling counties is reduced from 14 to 10 days.
+18th Proclamation related to the State’s COVID-19 emergency.
+Based on his guidance, the state’s mandatory self-quarantine period for travelers entering the state and traveling counties continues to be 10 days.
 A Pre-Travel Testing Program still allows travelers an alternative to the state’s mandatory self-quarantine.